soundpress/RulesOfNYC/docs/c16/index.rst

 (a)  Reconsideration Application.

    (1) General Requirements.
-The procedures and requirements set forth in 29 RCNY § 1-06 of this title apply to reconsideration applications filed pursuant to this section, except as otherwise stated in this section.
+The procedures and requirements set forth in 29 RCNY § 1-06 apply to reconsideration applications filed pursuant to this section, except as otherwise stated in this section.

    (2) Basis of the Reconsideration Application.
 The Loft Board, upon the application of a party aggrieved by a determination of the Loft Board, may, in its sole discretion, reconsider its determination.
 An application for reconsideration will be granted only under the following extraordinary circumstances: (i) an allegation of denial of due process or material fraud in the prior proceedings, (ii) an error of law, (iii) an erroneous determination based on a ground that was not argued by the parties at the time of the prior proceeding and that the parties could not have reasonably anticipated would be the basis for a determination, or (iv) discovery of probative, relevant evidence which could not have been discovered at the time of the hearing despite the exercise of due diligence.
-In addition, pursuant to 29 RCNY § 1-06(i) of this title, an affected party who has not moved for relief from a default determination and who is aggrieved by the default determination may move to reopen the proceeding by filing an application for reconsideration with the Loft Board within 30 calendar days following the mailing date of the order.
+In addition, pursuant to 29 RCNY § 1-06(i), an affected party who has not moved for relief from a default determination and who is aggrieved by the default determination may move to reopen the proceeding by filing an application for reconsideration with the Loft Board within 30 calendar days following the mailing date of the order.
 Such reconsideration application will be granted only if the Loft Board finds that the affected party has established (i) extraordinary circumstances for the failure to file an answer and (ii) substantial likelihood of success on the merits.

 (b) Service and Filing of the Reconsideration Application.

-   (1) Service and filing requirements set forth in 29 RCNY § 1-06(b) of this title apply to reconsideration applications filed pursuant to this section.
+   (1) Service and filing requirements set forth in 29 RCNY § 1-06(b) apply to reconsideration applications filed pursuant to this section.
 These requirements include but are not limited to the following:

       (i) An aggrieved party must file with the Loft Board: (A) 5 copies of his or her reconsideration application, at least one of which must have an original signature, (B) one copy of the instruction sheet sent to each affected party to the prior proceeding, and (C) proof of service of the reconsideration application to the affected parties in the prior proceeding;